point/stage3_queue/README.md

 ```

 Possible statuses are:
-  * `:queued` if task is still in a queue waiting to be started
+  * `:queued` if the task is still in a queue waiting to be started
   * `:running` if it's running
   * `:in_dead_letter_queue` if task run but failed constantly, even after retries
   * `:finished` if finished correctly